Ministry of Defence Guard Service

-The Ministry of Defence Guard Service (MGS) is part of the Defence Infrastructure Organisation of the Ministry of Defence, it provides Defence establishments across the United Kingdom with guarding and patrol services and was established as a response to the Deal Bombing.
-The Guard Service is one of the few remaining uniformed Civil Service agencies within the UK, and has been called an elite guarding service.
-They provide the highest level of security to Defence assets supporting critical Defence assets.
+The Ministry of Defence Guard Service (MGS) is part of the Defence Infrastructure Organisation of the Ministry of Defence.
+It provides defence establishments across the United Kingdom with guarding and patrol services and was established in response to the Deal Barracks bombing.
+The Guard Service is one of the few remaining uniformed Civil Service agencies within the UK, and has been described as an elite guarding service.

-The MGS deals with access and pass control, initial response, key control, vehicle and personnel searching, security patrols of buildings and perimeter fences, dog patrols, CCTV and alarm monitoring.
-It also performs other duties such as helicopter marshalling, first aid provision, mail and baggage scanning, security sweeps, and health and safety guidance and the cordoning off of suspected bomb threats.
+The MGS is responsible for access and pass control, initial response, key control, vehicle and personnel searches, security patrols of buildings and perimeter fences, dog patrols, CCTV and alarm monitoring.
+It also undertakes additional duties includinglicopter marshalling, first aid provision, mail and baggage screening, security sweeps, health and safety guidance, and cordoning off suspected bomb threats.